Best Cheap Audio Interface Picks for Professional Sound Quality

 Proprietary drivers can provide access to extra features.
 But it’s handy to know your interface can keep working long after the drivers have stopped being updated.

 If you have an older iPad and you want to use it for mobile recording, then consider interfaces that can directly connect with them.
-You'll need to purchase Apple's camera connection kit (CCK) or Lightning to USB Adapter for USB interfaces.
+You’ll need to purchase Apple’s camera connection kit (CCK) or Lightning to USB Adapter for USB interfaces.
 They let you convert regular USB jacks into iPad-compatible ports.
-Current Apple products are using USB-C so you don't have worry about using an adaptor if you own a new iPhone or iPad.
+Current Apple products use USB-C, so you don’t have to worry about using an adaptor if you own a new iPhone or iPad.

 Under this setup, you must also be aware of providing power to the interface.
-The easiest way to find one suitable for the iPad is to read our guide to The Best iPad Audio Interfaces.
-You'll see a Universal audio interface, which beat out an older M Audio interface.
+The easiest way to find one suitable for the iPad is to read our guide toย The Best iPad Audio Interfaces.

 Power Options